hmc-pmoney-s18/LiveContainerMigrationTool/README.md

 ### Deploying MigrationExecutorApp

-If you have visual studio 2017 and have cloned the repository, deploying the MigrationExecutorApp should be easy and straight forward.
+If you have [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) and have cloned the repository, deploying the MigrationExecutorApp should be easy and straight forward.
 Right click on the **MigrationExecutorApp** project, then click on **Publish**.

 The rest of the steps should be straight forward and very intuitive since you have already created an Azure Function Instance that lives within some